FOR IMMEDIATE RELEASE

 SACRAMENTO – Secretary of State Alex Padilla announced the proponents of a new initiative were cleared to begin collecting petition signatures today.

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent for the measure, Michael Weinstein, must collect signatures of 365,880 registered voters (five percent of the total votes cast for governor in the 2014 gubernatorial election) in order to qualify it for the ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by September 14, 2015.
-The proponent can be reached at (818) 593-2949.
+The proponents of the measure, Donald Lyman and Michael Sutton, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the November 2016 ballot.
+The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by July 5, 2016.
+The proponents can be reached c/o Lance Olson at (916) 442-2952.